Sapein/svsm/docs/VSM.md

 #### Data Types
-    The datatypes in VSL are as follows:
+The data-types in VSL are as follows:

 ##### Strings
 A string is defined as any visible character, plus whitespace, between either two double quotes (“) or single quotes (‘) with no way to escape, although it does accept newlines.
+This is in accordance with the STRING lexical rules.

 ##### Numbers
+A Number is any number greater than or equal to zero.

 ##### Boolean
+A boolean represents True or False.

 ##### Functions
 Functions are not definable in VSL, they are only provided by the implementation.
 This is a deliberate design decision, as VSL is intended to be entirely declarative, and it also simplifies the implementation.

 ##### Map
+A map is a dictionary, in that it's elements are accessible through a symbol.
-    A map is a dictionary or an ‘attr set’ in Nix.
+A map is equivalent to 'attr set' in Nix.

 ##### List
-    A list is a list
+A list is a list.

 ##### Path
 A path is a file system path.

 ##### Package
 A void package

 ##### Package Repository
 A void package repository

 ##### Void Package Repository (Subclass of Git Repo)
 A clone of the void packages repository

 ##### Git Repo.
+A Git Repository.

 ##### Symbol
-##### Maybe
+A symbol is similar to a string, but in that it is an indivisible unit.
+They may refer to themselves, function names, etc.

-##### Either
+##### Option
+This type is purely for 'function arguments'.
+An Option<T> just means that the argument can be omitted.

 #### Builtins
 ##### Functions
 As VSL/VSM does not have an inbuilt function definition or declaration syntax, this document uses the following syntax for function declaration:

 `fn [name] [arg1](:[type1]), [arg2], ..., [argN] (-> [ReturnType])`

-github-repo user: string, repo: string -> string gh-r user: string, repo: string -> string
+`github-repo user: string, repo: string -> string` `gh-r user: string, repo: string -> string`

-voidpackages-repo, user: string
+`voidpackages-repo, user: string`
-vp-r user: string
+`vp-r user: string`

 `add_line line: string`